dapasa/aws-challenge/README.md

 #### **Execution** ####

-In base of start to execute the infrastrcture configuration is required first set the AWS credentials
+In base of start to execute the infrastructure configuration is required first set the AWS credentials

 To start the AWS credentials configurations run: